simonrolph/minimal_targets_demo/README.md

-# A very minimal {targets} demonstration and exersises
+# A very minimal {targets} demonstration and exercises

 ## Overview